 The last two days (or three, depending on how you want to end your day in Provence) take place a bit further west on the French Riviera.
 You might consider staying closer to the Marseille or Aix en Provence area, but these days are also totally driveable from the Nice region.

-The Calanques National Park is another one of the amazing natural wonder that the average first-time visitor to the south of France doesn’t know about.
+The Calanques National Park is another one of the amazing natural wonders that the average first-time visitor to the south of France doesn’t know about.
 It contains a series of hiking trails to secluded beaches below dramatic clifftops.

 The hiking trails begin in the former fishing village of Cassis, which is also a great place to explore and stock up on food and water.
 The trails aren’t terribly difficult and even a moderate hiker should be able to manage them.
 Depending on what you’re looking to see, you could take paths to tiny beaches in narrow coves or up to the rocky viewpoints above them.